AutoInt: Automatic Integration for Fast Neural Volume Rendering: Optimization Framework

 \section{Optimization Framework}

-We evaluate the piecewise volume rendering equation introduced in the previous section using an optimization framework overviewed in Figure~\ref{fig:volumetric_rendering}.
+We evaluate the piecewise VRE introduced in the previous section using an optimization framework overviewed in Figure~\ref{fig:volumetric_rendering}.
 At the core of the framework are two MLPs that are used to compute integrals over values of $\absorption$ and $\radiance$ as we detail in the following.

 \paragraph{Network Parameterization.}